IBM/docker101/workshop/lab-1/README.md

     523a9f1da6b9: Pull complete
     3b4beaef77a2: Pull complete
     Digest: sha256:d13c897516e497e898c229e2467f4953314b63e48d4990d3215d876ef9d1fc7c
-    Status: Downloaded newer image for mongo:3.4
+    Status: Downloaded newer image for mongo:4.4
     d8f614a4969fb1229f538e171850512f10f490cb1a96fca27e4aa89ac082eba5
     ```

     Again, since this is the first time we are running a mongo container, we will pull down the mongo image from the Docker Store.
 We are using the `--publish` flag to expose the 27017 mongo port on our host.
 We have to use a port other than 8080 for the host mapping, since that port is already exposed on our host.
-Again refer to the [official docs](https://store.docker.com/images/mongo) on the Docker Store to get more details about using the mongo image.
+Again refer to the [official docs](https://hub.docker.com/_/mongo) on the Docker Hub to get more details about using the mongo image.

+6. Access [localhost:8081](http://localhost:8081) to see some output from mongo.

+    ```console
+    curl localhost:8081
+    ```

+    which will return a warning from MongoDB,

+    ```
+    It looks like you are trying to access MongoDB over HTTP on the native driver port.
+    ```

-1. Access [localhost:8081](http://localhost:8081) to see some output from mongo.
-If you are using play-with-docker, look for the `8080` link near the top of the page.
+7. If you are using play-with-docker, look for the `8080` link near the top of the page.

     ![step 2 mongo](../.gitbook/images/lab1_step2_mongo.png)

-1. Check your running containers with `docker container ls`
+8. Check your running containers with `docker container ls`

     ```sh
     $ docker container ls